opsec-ee/rtka-u/docs/papers/technical-distinction.md

 ---

 *Copyright (c) 2025 - H. Overman*
-*This document is part of the RTKA-U project documentation*
+*This document is part of the RTKA project documentation*